 Poor road conditions are also a hazard to pedestrians.
 In an attempt to avoid a pothole or cracked asphalt, drivers often swerve off the designated roadway.
 This can result in the driver unintentionally striking a pedestrian.
 The Governors Highway Safety Association (GHSA), an organization covering all 50 states, estimates that in 2019, 6,950 pedestrians were killed by automobiles in the United States.

-Who is Responsible for Defective Road Conditions?
+Who is Responsible for Defective Road Conditions in Florida?

 Road defects are typically the result of negligence.
 Defects can be present on any Florida roadway, including highways, city streets, residential neighborhoods, as well as business and personal properties.
 In some cases, it may not be the government but a private entity or individual.
 Therefore, determining who is liable for damages can be a complex situation.